Biden wades into contentious Georgia boycott battle by voicing support for moving All-Star Game

 After Trump tried to intervene in 2020, state Republicans are moving to take more control of elections

-The most outspoken critics have called for boycotts of Georgia-based companies like Coca-Cola and Delta, saying they weren’t strong enough in their criticism of the bill and should face economic consequences.
+The most outspoken critics have called for boycotts of Georgia-based companies such as Coca-Cola and Delta, saying they weren’t strong enough in their criticism of the bill and should face economic consequences.

 But others say nuance is necessary.
 Among them is Stacey Abrams, a former Democratic gubernatorial candidate who has emerged as an advocate for voting rights.